-You may just have some (or maybe all) of these symptoms, but they are all signs that your body may not be detoxifying itself as well as it could be and may be in need of a helping hand.
+You may just have some (or maybe all) of these symptoms, but they are all signs that your body may not be detoxifying itself as well as it could be and so it may be in need of a helping hand.

-- BRAIN FOG – Like when you can’t think properly, feel confused, or you have trouble remembering simple things like what you had for breakfast, or what you did yesterday.
+- BRAIN FOG – Like when you can’t think properly, feel confused, or you have trouble remembering simple things like what you had for breakfast or what you did yesterday.

 - LOW ENERGY – or tiredness for no apparent reason is often a sign of not only a diet lacking in nutrients, but also links have now been made between chronic fatigue and toxic overload.

 - YOU SMELL BAD – Nasty breath, or abnormal smelling body odour may be a signal that your body is toxic and it’s seeping out through your pores.